Hike + Dine: Salt Lake City

 Experience some of Salt Lake’s best with the hike and dine pairings.
 Looking to keep it moving post-hike?
 You could also consider a Salt Lake City Food Walking Tour.

 Memory Grove: A proper downtown excursion

 Hike: For urbanites preferring not to venture far from downtown, or for those who want an outing that doesn’t require a car, check out Memory Grove Trail.
 Positioned at the start of City Creek Canyon between two charming, historic neighborhoods — Capitol Hill and The Avenues — this two-mile out and back trail is more nature walk with a good amount of uphill than a rigorous hike.
 Beginning at the east end of Memory Grove Park, the trail follows the City Creek stream beneath the shade of tall trees.
 Consider extending your excursion at the end of Memory Grove trail with a longer, more remote hike up City Creek Canyon.

-Eat: Take a 15-minute walk to round off your stroll through Memory Grove with a proper drink at Avenues Proper Restaurant and Publick House.
+Eat: Take a 15-minute walk to round off your stroll through Memory Grove with a proper drink at Avenues Proper.
 An industrial-chic gastropub with an on-site brewery, Avenues Proper serves up contemporary American cuisine along with a rotating selection of house-brewed beers.
 Take a seat on the patio and snack on some duck fat, fennel-pollen popcorn while the kitchen whips up one of their pub favorites like Chicken and Waffles or the House Veggie Burger made with a black bean and sweet potato patty, ghost pepper cheese, pickled red onion and poblano crema on a potato bun.
 Open for lunch, dinner and weekend brunch.

 Experience a full heart at Jack’s Mountain